 You should also distinguish between:

-- Tied and free budget: This is the essential basis for possible changes in the project progression.
+- Tied and free budget: this is the essential basis for possible changes in the project progression.

-- Internal and external work and costs: You could structure work according to type (of service), cost according to cost type.
+- Internal and external work and costs: you could structure work according to type (of service), cost according to cost type.

 Thus, you will achieve a detailed comparability of similar projects.
 In particular, when you are trying to assess why the circumstances in this project differ from others of the same category.

-For the target-actual comparison, it is worthwhile to look closely: is the budget tied or free?
+Tip: For the target-actual comparison, it is worthwhile to look closely: is the budget tied or free?
 Are work and cost internal or external items?

-Our Tip: Use line charts similar to the milestones’ for this.
+Tip: Use line charts similar to the milestones’ for this.
 They are more informative than mere numbers.
 You obtain them from the historization on the reporting dates.

 To this end, present:

 - The baseline curve from baseline start to baseline finish date

 - The actual curve from actual start to the status date